vmkteam/mfd-generator/README.md

-  help        Help about any command model       Create golang model from xml repo        Create repo from xml server      Run web server with generators template    Create vt template from xml version     Print mfd-generator version
+  help        Help about any command model       Create golang model from xml repo        Create repo from xml dbtest      Create or update functions from xml for inserting testdata into tables server      Run web server with generators template    Create vt template from xml version     Print mfd-generator version